mt-hill/envirowisedashboard/README.md

 # Envirowise Dashboard

 Python application designed to provide insights into environmental and electric vehicle data related to Greater Manchester.

-This streamlit dashboard offers visualizations of CO2 levels, electric vehicle statistics, and charging points across various regions of Greater Manchester.
+Offers visualisations of CO2 levels, electric vehicle statistics, and charging point statistics across various regions of Greater Manchester.

 ## How to Use
 ### Column 1